Lavitzio/LavitzFrostboltzWA/README.md

 ## Addons and Macros

-*Macros and Addons / README.md* - List of macros and other weakauras I use
+*`Macros and Addons/README.md`* - List of macros and other weakauras I use

-*Macros and Addons / LavitzAddonzV1.zip* - My current pack of addons
+*`Macros and Addons/LavitzAddonzV1.zip`* - My current pack of addons

 Does not contain a chat or bag addon.
 Maybe disable Luna Frames if it's your first time, all of the addons can be overwhelming at first.